ecorbisierSimplon/contact_form/README.md

 * POSTGRES_PASSWORD=\< postgres's password \>
 * POSTGRES_HOST=\< postgres's host : localhost or ip adress or domaine name or empty if use docker \>

->for the SMTP server in './build/SMTP.env' (leave blank if using devmail):
+>for the SMTP server in './build/SMTP.env' (leave blank if using maildev):

 * SMTP_HOST=\< ip adress or domaine name \>
 * SMTP_USERNAME=\< username server smtp \>